boazbk/tcs/lec_06_loops.md

   - If $a=b=0$ then `MODANDJUMP(`$a,b$`)` halts execution of the program.

-* Since `MODANDJUMP` always either jumps to the first line of the program or halts the computation, the instructions following it will never get executed.
-Hence in NAND-TM programs the `MODANDJUMP` instruction appears in the last line of the program and nowhere else.
+* The`MODANDJUMP` instruction always appears in the last line of a NAND-TM program and nowhere else.

 __Default values.__ We need one more convention to handle "default values".
-In a Turing machine the tape could contain in addition to $0$ and $1$ (and possibly other values) also the special symbol $\varnothing$ to indicate that this location is "blank".
+Turing machines have the special symbol $\varnothing$ to indicate that  tape location is "blank" or "uninitialized".
-All our variables, including our arrays, will be Boolean, and so they can contain either the value $0$ or $1$.
+In NAND-TM there is no such symbol, and all variables are _Boolean_, containing either $0$ or $1$.
-All values default to $0$ if they have not been initialized to another value.
+All variables and locations of arrays are default to $0$ if they have not been initialized to another value.
-To keep track of whether a $0$ in an array corresponds to a true zero or to an uninitialized cell, a programmer can always add to an array `Foo` a "companion array" `Foo_nonblank` and set `Foo_nonblank[i]` to $1$ whenever the `i`'th  location is written to.
+To keep track of whether a $0$ in an array corresponds to a true zero or to an uninitialized cell, a programmer can always add to an array `Foo` a "companion array" `Foo_nonblank` and set `Foo_nonblank[i]` to $1$ whenever the `i`'th  location is initialized.
 In particular we will use this convention for the input and output arrays `X` and `Y`.
-When a NAND-TM program is executed it has _four_ special arrays `X`, `X_nonblank`, `Y`, and `Y_nonblank`.
+A NAND-TM program has _four_ special arrays `X`, `X_nonblank`, `Y`, and `Y_nonblank`.
 When a NAND-TM program is executed on input $x\in \{0,1\}^*$ of length $n$, the first $n$ cells of the array `X` are initialized to $x_0,\ldots,x_{n-1}$ and the first $n$ cells of the array `X_nonblank` are initialized to $1$.
 (All uninitialized cells default to $0$.)
 The output of a NAND-TM program is the string `Y[`$0$`]`, $\ldots$, `Y[`$m-1$`]` where $m$ is the smallest integer such that `Y_nonblank[`$m$`]`$=0$.
 A NAND-TM program gets called with `X` and `X_nonblank` initialized to contain the input, and writes to `Y` and `Y_nonblank` to produce the output.